grip-on-software/monetdb-import/Database_structure.md

         deduced from tag information, then this is NULL.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which the tag was created, based on date intervals.
-If the tag date is not matched to a sprint, then this is 0.
+If the tag date is not matched to a sprint, then this is 0 or NULL.
 In the case of overlapping sprints, the latest sprint that still contains the date is used.

 ### Review system tables (GitHub, GitLab, TFS)